fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-01-27 fab academy kickoff.md

     Invention, intellectual property, and business models – 1 week Digital fabrication project development – 2 weeks

-Students at the Fab Academy learn:
+Students at the Fab Academy also learn:

 - How to use a Fab Lab’s digital fabrication tools for rapid prototyping